 4. Make use of translation technology

-It is worth finding a translator who works with translation software, such as SDL Trados – the translation software we use here at LEaF.
+It is worth finding a translator who works with translation software, such as SDL Trados or Phrase – the translation software we use here at LEaF.
 Translation software allows translators to create translation memories for different clients.
 These translation memories, or TMs for short, store all of the sentences ever translated for a client.
 When similar phrases or sentences crop up in future texts, the TM shows the translator how they translated the text previously.
 Translation memories also allow translators to work out if there are any 100% repetitions, so the translator can give you a price that reflects the number of 100% repetitions, so you don’t end up paying twice.

 Another advantage of translation software is the ability to create a glossary specific to different clients or even different projects for the same client.
 Glossaries are really important in some sectors, where specific terminology is used.
 But they also represent a useful way for translators to ensure that they are using consistent language in their translations for the same client.